GovTechSG/seed-documentation/faqs/how-to-generate-and-upload-diagnostic-files-to-incident-support-request.md

 ## Generate HAR file

-This section provides the instructions to generate HAR file for the [supported browsers](additional-resources/best-practices) when you experience problems connecting to the GCC 2.0 CMP or SGTS services.
+This section provides the instructions to generate HAR file for the support when you experience problems connecting to the GCC 2.0 CMP or SGTS services.

 - [Google Chrome](#generate-har-file-for-google-chrome)